Ultimate Guide to Semantic SEO

 2nd Click

-You can see how an HTML Sitemap page consisting of all url links on the website drastically reduces the crawl depth for all pages.
-Hence creating an HTML Sitemap is crucial for modern-day SEOs.
+You can clearly see how an HTML sitemap page that lists all the URLs on a website significantly lowers the crawl depth across every page.
+For this reason, creating an HTML sitemap has become essential for modern-day SEOs.

 👉Optimising for Voice Search using MREID

-Ever since Google has shifted from identifying queries in the “context of keywords” to the “context of object and entities”.
+Ever since Google transitioned from understanding search queries in the “context of keywords” to interpreting them in the “context of object and entities”, the way it processes information has fundamentally changed.

 👉How to get MREIDs of an Entity?